jyarb-keptn/keptn-in-a-box/README.md

 >The script was first created  to be run as root without an interactive shell since it is passed as userdata on creation of the elastic cloud machine via a python rest automation program.

-## 💪Empower your Keptn-in-a-box 🎁 with Dynatrace by adding creating your credentials
+## 💪Empower your Keptn-in-a-box 🎁 with Dynatrace by adding your credentials

 - Use the Dynatrace information for the inputs to the script: